-To build your first Matched Audience, go again to Account Assets -> Matched Audiences, and then click on Create Audience -> Website Audience:
+To build your first Matched Audience, go again to Account Assets -> Matched Audiences.
+Then, click on Create Audience -> Website Audience:

 Now, there are some important things that you need to know before getting started with lookalike audiences.
 Let’s take a look:

-I hope you enjoyed this article, and don’t hesitate to leave your questions or feedback below!
+I hope you enjoyed my article on LinkedIn Lookalike Audiences.
+Thank you for passing by, and don´t hesitate to leave your questions or feedback below!
 Thanks!